nus-cs2103-AY2021S1/ip/README.md

 ####Archiving data : `load`
 Load the archived file at the DESTINATION.
 DESTINATION should point to a `.txt` file and takes relative position from the folder that contains the application .jar.
-It will not override the current data until `save` or `bye` command is keyed in.
+It will not override the current data until `save` or `bye` command is entered.
 Format: `archive DESTINATION`
 E.g.
 * `archive data\dukeII.txt`

 ####Ending a session : `bye`
+Close the application window after 2 seconds.
+The application will automatically save the file to the default file path.
+Format: `bye`

 ##Credit
 Credit goes to